List of Inkigayo Chart winners (2022)

 The Inkigayo Chart is a music program record chart on Seoul Broadcasting System (SBS) that gives an award to the best-performing single of the week in South Korea.
-In 2022, the chart awarded points based on digital performance in domestic online music services (5,500 points), social media via YouTube views (3,000 points), album sales (1,000 points), network on-air time (1,000 points), advanced viewer votes (500 points), and real-time voting via the Starpass mobile app (500 points) in its ranking methodology.
-Songs that spend three weeks at number one are awarded a Triple Crown and are removed from the chart and ineligible to win again.
+In 2022, the chart awarded points based on digital performance in domestic online music services (5,500 points), social media via YouTube views (3,000 points), album sales (1,000 points), network on-air time (1,000 points), viewer votes in advance of the show (500 points), and real-time voting via the Starpass mobile app (500 points) in its ranking methodology.
+Songs that spend three weeks at number one are awarded a triple crown and are removed from the chart and ineligible to win again.
 Treasure's Jihoon, Riize's Sungchan, and Ive's An Yu-jin had been hosting the show since March 7, 2021 and continued to do so till March 27, 2022.
 Starting in April 2022, actress Roh Jeong-eui, actor Seo Bum-june, and Tomorrow X Together member Choi Yeon-jun became the new hosts of the show.

 In 2022, 20 singles achieved number one on the chart, and 15 acts were awarded first-place trophies for this feat.
-Eleven songs collected trophies for three weeks and earned a Triple Crown: Ive's "Eleven" and "Love Dive", Taeyeon's "INVU", Big Bang's "Still Life", Psy's "That That", (G)I-dle's "Tomboy" and "Nxde", Nayeon's "Pop!", Blackpink's "Pink Venom" and "Shut Down", and Younha's "Event Horizon".
-The number one song at the start of the year was Ive's debut single "Eleven".
-The group had two more singles rank number one in 2022; "Love Dive" and "After Like".
+Eleven songs collected trophies for three weeks and earned a triple crown: Ive's "Eleven" and "Love Dive", Taeyeon's "INVU", Big Bang's "Still Life", Psy's "That That", (G)I-dle's "Tomboy" and "Nxde", Nayeon's "Pop!", Blackpink's "Pink Venom" and "Shut Down", and Younha's "Event Horizon".
+The number-one song at the start of the year was Ive's debut single "Eleven".
+The group had two more singles rank number one in 2022: "Love Dive" and "After Like".
 The three songs spent a total of seven weeks atop the chart making Ive the artist with the most weeks at number one in 2022.
 Got the Beat, a supergroup consisting of BoA, Taeyeon and Hyoyeon from Girls' Generation, Seulgi and Wendy from Red Velvet, and Karina and Winter from Aespa, achieved their first number one with their debut single "Step Back" on the January 30 broadcast.
-Member Taeyeon had one number one single on the chart in 2022 achieved with "INVU".
-The single also achieved a triple crown.
+Member Taeyeon had one number-one single on the chart in 2022, "INVU", which also achieved a triple crown.
 Girl group NewJeans made their first appearance on the chart with their debut single "Attention".
-Twice's Nayeon achieved her first ever Inkigayo award with her debut single "Pop!".
+Twice's Nayeon achieved her first-ever Inkigayo award with her debut single "Pop!".